FOOL FOR A CLIENT

 Mr. Victor’s car was hit by a truck at an intersection.
 That kind of thing happens on a daily basis.
 After the crash, he took matters into his own hands.
 That does not.

 Maybe Mr. Victor didn’t like lawyers.
 Maybe (as is more likely), no attorney would touch the case from a remote control bunker in the Amazon rain forest.
 For whatever reason, Mr. Victor represented himself.
-Apparently subscribing to the old Vladimir Ilyich Lenin maxim, “Quality has a quantity all its own,” Mr. Victor sued the other driver, the company that owned the truck the other driver was operating, the property owner whose trees allegedly obscured the stop sign, the county for poor maintenance of the intersection, and the state for poor design of the road.
+Apparently subscribing to the old Vladimir Ilyich Lenin maxim, “Quanity has a qualtity all its own,” Mr. Victor sued the other driver, the company that owned the truck the other driver was operating, the property owner whose trees allegedly obscured the stop sign, the county for poor maintenance of the intersection, and the state for poor design of the road.
+Certainly someone in that thundering herd must have a fat wallet.

 Mr. Victor did it all in federal court, no doubt because suing in federal court sounds a whole lot cooler than suing in state court.
 And it is, too, except for those pesky rules about jurisdiction and sovereign immunity.
 Guess he only skimmed those chapters in Personal Injury Law for Dummies.